Anirudh03/rfm-12b/README.md

 - 128 bytes max message length
 - customizable transmit power (8 levels) for low-power transmission control
 - customizable air-Kbps rate allows fine tuning the transmission reliability vs speed (transmitting slower is more reliable but takes more time which implies more power usage)
-- Sleep/Wakeup functionality for power saving
+- Sleep/Wakeup functionality for power saving [NOT IMPLEMENTED YET]
-- Low battery detector with customizable low voltage threshold
+- Low battery detector with customizable low voltage threshold [NOT IMPLEMENTED YET]
 - Interrupt driven
-- Support for targeted ACK instead of broadcasted ACK (possible because of the new source byte in the header) encryption with XXTEA algorithm by David Wheeler, adapted from http://en.wikipedia.org/wiki/XXTEA Support for these chips: ATMega8 family (ATmega168, ATMega328) ATMega2560, ATMega1280, ATMega644P, ATTiny84, ATTiny44, ATMega32u4.
-So far only tested on ATMega 328/P
+- Support for targeted ACK instead of broadcasted ACK (possible because of the new source byte in the header) encryption with XXTEA algorithm by David Wheeler, adapted from http://en.wikipedia.org/wiki/XXTEA
+- Support for these chips: Arduino Due (Atmel SAM3X8E ARM Cortex-M3 CPU)
 - wireless programming (for more info click [here](http://lowpowerlab.com/blog/2013/04/18/moteino-wireless-programming-source-code/), [here](http://lowpowerlab.com/?p=643) and [here](http://lowpowerlab.com/?p=669))
 - the library needed for wireless programming is now [here](https://github.com/LowPowerLab/WirelessProgramming), install it in your Arduino/libraries folder (WirelessHEX for RFM12B)